This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Yes, baby snakes typically dehydrate faster than adults.

-Their smaller body size means they’ve a higher surface area-to-volume ratio, causing them to lose moisture more quickly through their skin and respiratory system.
+Their smaller body size means less water storage capacity, and they’ve a higher surface area to volume ratio, causing quicker moisture loss through their skin.

 Can snakes drink from water bottles or tubes?